jls42/ai-powered-markdown-translator/README-en-claude-3-opus-20240229.md

 ## Author

 Julien LE SAUX
 Email: contact@jls42.org

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
-See the file [LICENSE](LICENSE) for more details.
+See the [LICENSE](LICENSE) file for more details.

-**This document has been translated from the fr version to the en language using the gpt-4-1106-preview model.
-For more information about the translation process, visit https://gitlab.com/jls42/ai-powered-markdown-translator**
+**This document was translated from fr version to en language using the claude-3-opus-20240229 model.
+For more information on the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator**